erizov/Professor/semester_2/lecture_10_behavioral_patterns/strategy/README.md

 ## Real-World Applications

-- **Enterprise Applications**: Strategy is used in production systems
+- **Enterprise Applications**: Strategy is employed in production systems
 - **Capability Optimization**: Applied to improve structure efficiency
-- **System Design**: Integral part of scalable architecture patterns
+- **Structure Design**: Integral part of scalable architecture patterns

 ## Common Misconceptions

-❌ **WRONG**: "Strategy is the best solution for all problems" ✓ **CORRECT**: Strategy has specemployc use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Strategy is the best solution for all problems" ✓ **CORRECT**: Strategy has specemploapplyuse cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Strategy is too complex to understand"
 ✓ **CORRECT**: Strategy can be understood by breaking it down into smaller steps

-## Examples of Implementation
+## Examples of Deployment

 This altechniqueattern is implemented in the following frameworks and technologies: